saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 # Video 1: The power of portfolio diversification

-Hi, I'm Kris.
-I am a Professor of finance at the Solvay Business School in Brussels and an expert in portfolio analysis.
-I will be your instructor for this course on analyzing portfolio returns in R.
+Hi, my name is Kris Boudt.
+I am a Professor of finance and an expert in portfolio analysis.
+At datacamp you learn to analyze data.
+This in important skill for investors, since the analysis of prices and returns is crucial to make investment profits without taking excessive risks.

 ***

-Pitch why it is important.

-Explain concepts.

-Characteristic eruit laten?

-Uitleggen wat de market capitalization is.

-Let's get started by a simple example of the power of portfolio diversification.
+Indeed, whenever you buy a stock or bond at some price, this price will change in the future.
+If it increases, you make a profit.
+If it decreases, you make a loss.
+The value of the price change is uncertain, and, importantly, it of course depends on the asset.
+By optimizing the investments and by monitoring the returns, it becomes possible to reduce the uncertainty about future returns and increase the expected payoff.
+This is the essence of rational investing: you only take the risks that are worthwile.

+***

+To avoid excessive risks it is important not to concentrate all the investments in one single asset, but to spread your investment over a portfolio of multiple assets.
+This is called portfolio diversification.
+It aims at reducing the risk of making severe losses by investing in different assets.

+Let's now visualize these gains of diverisication with a numeric example.

 ***